spacebetween/spacebetween.github.io/_posts/2016-08-23-front-end-web-developer-ashford.md

 ### Skills And Qualifications
 Experience cross browser testing their own work
 Strong understanding of HTML, CSS and Javascript is a must
-Understanding of server-side CSS pre-processing platforms, such as SASS or LESS
+Understanding of CSS pre-processors, such as SASS or LESS
 Proficient understanding of client-side scripting and JavaScript frameworks
 Proficient understanding of cross-browser compatibility issues and ways to work around them
 Proficient understanding of code versioning tools, Git is preferable